 Does Music Make Kids Smarter?

-How do I personally see music’s affect on life skills?
-To me it’s easy.
-I see music keeping us focused in the here and now, and in a fervent almost passionate way.
-The immediate feedback we receive when we make mistakes and the ability to make immediate corrections is a great skill to develop.
+How do I personally see music’s effect?
+Easy.
+Music keeps us focused in the here and now, in a fervent, passionate way.
+In learning and playing music, the immediate feedback we receive and the ability to make immediate corrections is a great skill to develop.
 Confidence is raised along with one’s level of musicianship.
-Stage or just plain living room performance for mom and dad = preparation for public speaking or just that extra ease in conversation.
+Stage performance, or just plain living room performance with family = preparation for public speaking, or just that extra ease in conversation.

 Personally, music keeps a place of gladness in my being.